Donate

-Suicidology is identified as an extension of Psychology, Sociology or other similar profession.
+Suicidology is identified as an extension of Psychology, Sociology or other similar profession - the scientific study and research on suicide, suicidal thoughts, tendencies, intrusive thoughts, and interventions.

 The studies of Suicidology have a long history dating back to the 1700's with findings coming forth from the early 1400's but it has never been pursued categorically as its own, although most mental health illnesses ultimately end up within these grounds of suicidal thoughts.